k-kaddal/booking-system/README.md

   `npm start` - to run application on port 3000

 - Backend:
-  `docker-compose up` - to build and run containers for each of the microservices
+  `docker-compose up` - to build and run containers for each of the microservices on port 5000

 ## Test Users